are the zone 3 fire explorers a VOLUNTEER-BASED organization?

 How strict is the program?
 How are disciplinary actions handled?

 The Zone 3 Fire Explorer program is held to a superior standard because of our mission, values, and the agencies/communities we represent.
-We run a tight ship, but not on an extreme paramilitary level.
+We run a tight ship, but not on an paramilitary level.
 We have fun, but our responsibilities, education, and training take priority.
-If disciplinary action needs to be taken, it can result in a warning and can escalate all the way to potential suspension, significant restriction of responsibilities/opportunities or termination of membership.
+If disciplinary action needs to be taken, it can result in a warning and can escalate to potential suspension, significant restriction of responsibilities/opportunities or termination of membership.
 Confidentiality with any and all members will be adhered to.
 Take a look at our Rules and Regulations for specifics.